 Employed together, shared decisionmaking and role clarification can transform adversity in clinical relationships and clarify the context within which informed consent is understood and used.
-With collaborative planning, doctors need not share decisions in all situations.
-They can identify and refer patients with contrary decisionmaking interests, or elect decisionmaking strategies which accommodate the values and preferences of individuals, while allocating responsibility according to their own interests and desires.
-As our health care system transforms itself, those practices
+It is the proper basis upon which sound applications of the consent doctrine should be based.15 As our health care system transforms itself,16 those practices which are built upon the foundations of collaborative planning will have more lasting value.